Neutrino: Accelerator neutrinos

 Some particle accelerators have been used to make neutrino beams.
 The technique is to collide protons with a fixed target, producing charged pions or kaons.
 These unstable particles are then magnetically focused into a long tunnel where they decay while in flight.
 Because of the relativistic boost of the decaying particle, the neutrinos are produced as a beam rather than isotropically.
 Efforts to design an accelerator facility where neutrinos are produced through muon decays are ongoing.
 Such a setup is generally known as a "neutrino factory".

+Collider neutrinos

+Unlike other artificial sources, colliders produce both neutrinos and anti-neutrinos of all flavors at very high energies.
+The first direct observation of collider neutrinos was reported in 2023 by the FASER experiment at the Large Hadron Collider.

 Nuclear weapons

-Nuclear weapons also produce very large quantities of neutrinos.
-Fred Reines and Clyde Cowan considered the detection of neutrinos from a bomb prior to their search for reactor neutrinos; a fission reactor was recommended as a better alternative by Los Alamos physics division leader J.M.B.
+Fred Reines and Clyde Cowan suspected that nuclear weapons produce very large quantities of neutrinos but concluded that short timescale of the blast would make detection impossible.
+They instead turned to nuclear reactors as a possible source; a fission reactor was recommended as a better alternative by Los Alamos physics division leader J.M.B.
 Kellogg.
 Fission weapons produce antineutrinos (from the fission process), and fusion weapons produce both neutrinos (from the fusion process) and antineutrinos (from the initiating fission explosion).